Laguna Chicabal is an easy volcano to climb with a sacred Mayan crater lake. Find out how to get there from Quetzaltenango and what to expect!

 The first half of the hike was through a village filled with farms and businesses.
 There was even a school where we saw kids racing Hula Hoops downhill.

 This was followed by a more remote hike along an unpaved road.
 However, having the entrance midway helps improve the security.

 Although isolated incidents do happen in Guatemala, I wouldn’t worry much about hiking Laguna Chicabal without a tour.

-***The Final Word – There really is no reason to visit Laguna Chicabal, unless you have a lot of spare time ***
+***The Final Word – There really is no reason to hike to Laguna Chicabal, unless you have a lot of spare time. ***